danbev/learning-libuv/README.md

     $ ./gyp_uv.py -f make
     $ make -C out

+### Running the tests

+    $ ./autoconf.sh
+    $ ./configure
+    $ make check

+You might want to add libuv/test/.libs/run-tests to your firewall settings.

 ## server
 This program is a simple server that will print out what the clients sends it.